 The demand phase will require collection and analysis of information on the current and future demands for spectrum based on analysis of developmental trends in technology and applications, and on policy objectives.
-The aim will be to identify those applications which are likely to drive a significant rise in spectrum demand in the timeframe covered by the RSPP.
-Responsible entities representing all interested sectors should be consulted during this phase13;
+The aim will be to identify those applications which are likely to drive a significant rise in spectrum demand in the timeframes covered by the RSPP and the Digital Agenda, i.e., where possible until at least 2020.
+This date is consistent with the RSPP and with the policy objectives for Europe to be reached by 202013.
+Responsible entities representing all interested sectors should be consulted during this phase14;

-12 RSPG Opinion 10-330 on the Radio Spectrum Policy Programme, §22.
+$^{^{\}rm 12}$ RSPG Opinion 10-330 on the Radio Spectrum Policy Programme, §22.